dandi/handbook/docs/13_upload.md

         - Uploading to the development server is controlled via `-i` option, e.g.
         `dandi upload -i dandi-staging`.
         - Note that validation is also done during `upload`, but ensuring compliance using `validate` prior upload helps avoid interruptions of the lengthier upload process due to validation failures.
+        - If you have an issue using the `dandi` CLI, see the [Dandi Debugging section](./15_debugging.md).

-    6. Add metadata by visiting your Dandiset landing page:
+    1. Add metadata by visiting your Dandiset landing page:
        `https://dandiarchive.org/dandiset/<dataset_id>/draft` and clicking on the `METADATA` link.

+1. BIDS format
+    1. Once your files are confirmed to adhere to the best practices, perform an official validation of the BIDS files by running: `dandi validate --ignore DANDI.NO_DANDISET_FOUND <source_folder>`.

+    1. Fully validate again within the Dandiset folder used for upload: dandi validate . dandi upload

+        - Uploading to the development server is controlled via `-i` option, e.g.
+        `dandi upload -i dandi-staging`.
+        - Note that validation is also done during `upload`, but ensuring compliance using `validate` prior upload helps avoid interruptions of the lengthier upload process due to validation failures.
-If you have an issue using the Python CLI, see the [Dandi Debugging section](./15_debugging.md).
+        - If you have an issue using the `dandi` CLI, see the [Dandi Debugging section](./15_debugging.md).

+    1. Add metadata by visiting your Dandiset landing page:
+       `https://dandiarchive.org/dandiset/<dataset_id>/draft` and clicking on the `METADATA` link.

 ## Storing Access Credentials